amgraham/dlist/handlers/README.md

 ## Installation

-To enable this feature you must take a copy of `markdown.php` file (from the same directory as this file) and place it somewhere accessible on your server, create (or edit) the top-most `.htaccess` file that will be rewriting `*.md` requests, and change `$handlerdir` in `dir-listing.php` to match your setup (the directory on your server which contains `markdown.php`).
+To enable this feature you must take a copy of `markdown.php` file (from the same directory as this file) and place it somewhere accessible on your server:

-.htaccess
----

-The top-most `.htaccess` file you wish to begin handling markdown files for must `rewrite` requests for `.md` files to a copy of `dlist`:
+	#/var/www/dlist/handlers/
+	markdown.php

+also change `dir-listing.php` to match the location you just updated:

+	#/var/www/dlist/dir-listing.php
+	$handlerdir = "/var/www/dev/dlist/handlers/";

+Create (or edit) the top-most `.htaccess` file that will be rewriting `*.md` requests:

 	RewriteEngine On
 	RewriteRule (.+)\.md$  dir-listing.php?action=markdown&file=$1